rathboma/rathboma.github.com/_posts/2016-02-16-Scalding-Typesafe-Tutorial.md

 > Tuples work in tandem with Fields and the TupleEntry classes.
 A TupleEntry holds an instance of Fields and a Tuple.
 It allows a tuple to be accessed by its field names, and will help maintain consistent types if any are given on the Fields instance.

-That is why Type Safe API for Scalding is often called "tuple-based".
+which more closely resembles Scalding's typed system, which is sometimes referred to as *tuple-based*

 ## Thoughts

-As before the main code and the test code are really concise and self-explanatory.
-Newer API does not make the code heavier, less readable, or hard to comprehend.
-Perhaps it does not really matter which API to choose for smaller tasks where it is easy to detect a type issue.
-I would definitely choose Type Safe API for more complex tasks though.
+As in my prior Scalding walkthrough the main code and the test code are really concise.
+The newer API does not make the code heavier, but rather makes it feel more like 'regular Scala'.
+While either the typed or field based APIs are both totally usable, I would definitely choose Type Safe API for more complex tasks due to it's compile-time safety and more native-scala feel.

+In many ways the Typed API feels pretty similar to [Spark](http://blog.matthewrathbone.com/2015/12/14/spark-tutorial.html), which is a good thing.

 ## Scalding Resources

-[Cascading web-site][2] has resources related to both Cascading and Scalding.
+The [Cascading web-site][2] has resources related to both Cascading and Scalding.

-## Further Reading
+Book:

-PACKT Publishing ‘Programming MapReduce with Scalding: A practical guide to designing, testing, and implementing complex MapReduce applications in Scala’ Book
+* PACKT Publishing ‘Programming MapReduce with Scalding: A practical guide to designing, testing, and implementing complex MapReduce applications in Scala’ Book

 by Antonios Chalkiopoulos: from [Amazon][10].